ietwangwei/vite-react-app/README.md

 ```

 2. `npm i` to install npm packages.
+3. Convert svg picture to font icon with `npm run build:icon`.
-3. Start dev server using `npm run dev`.
+4. Start dev server using `npm run dev`.
-4. Build and bundling your resources for production `npm run build`.
+5. Build and bundling your resources for production `npm run build`.